ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI-Image-Captioner**](https://github.com/neverbiasu/ComfyUI-Image-Captioner): A ComfyUI extension for generating captions for your images.
 Runs on your own system, no external services used, no filter.
 - [**ComfyUI_FluxLayerDiffuse**](https://github.com/leeguandong/ComfyUI_FluxLayerDiffuse): ComfyUI nodes to use [a/Flux-version-LayerDiffuse](https://github.com/RedAIGC/Flux-version-LayerDiffuse)
 - [**ComfyUI-Elegant-Resource-Monitor**](https://github.com/ChrisColeTech/ComfyUI-Elegant-Resource-Monitor): This custom node for ComfyUI will add a simple and elegant resource monitor.
+- [**Control Freak for ComfyUI**](https://github.com/ryanontheinside/ComfyUI_ControlFreak): Control Freak gives you physical control over your ComfyUI workflows by mapping MIDI controllers, gamepads, and other input devices to any node parameter or UI element.
+Transform your image generation experience with tactile, responsive control.
+Ever heard of 'flow state'?
 - [**ComfyUI-decadetw-spout-syphon-im-vj**](https://github.com/xlinx/ComfyUI-decadetw-spout-syphon-im-vj): I'm SD-VJ. (share SD-generating-process in realtime by gpu)
 - [**ComfyUI-InfiniteYou**](https://github.com/niknah/ComfyUI-InfiniteYou): ComfyUI custom_node for ByteDance's InfiniteYou
-- [**Cyber-BlackCat**](https://github.com/Cyber-BCat/ComfyUI_Auto_Caption): Load images in order(All other nodes are in the wrong order)!
-Using LLM and Joy tag pipeline to tag your image(s folder), it's suitable for train FLUX LoRA and also sdxl.
+- [**Cyber-BlackCat**](https://github.com/Cyber-BlackCat/ComfyUI_Auto_Caption): Using LLM and Joy tag pipeline to tag your image(s folder), it's suitable for train FLUX LoRA and also sdxl.
+Load images in order!
 - [**ComfyUI-tagcomplete**](https://github.com/waterminer/ComfyUI-tagcomplete): This extension provides tag completion feature in textbox.
 - [**VEnhancer ComfyUI Extension**](https://github.com/VikramxD/VEnhancer-ComfyUI-Wrapper): ComfyUI workflow for VEnhancer Inference
 - [**ComfyUI-HaiperAI-API**](https://github.com/Haiper-ai/ComfyUI-HaiperAI-API): Haiper API official ComfyUI custom node.